 (oscli) ubuntu@demo-jumphost:~/pulumi$

-Let’s inspect what was created by using openstack CLI:
+Let’s inspect what was created by using OpenStack CLI:

 (oscli) ubuntu@demo-jumphost:~/pulumi$ openstack server list |grep pulu